 Who we are

-Picture of ESI team in September 2019
+Picture of ESI team in Sarajevo in 2023

 We want a Europe capable of defending its democratic institutions and its human rights standards against illiberal forces.
 We want Europe to extend those values and standards further to its periphery, in particular to South East Europe.